‘Doc Martin’ Martin Clunes Cosmetic Surgery Scandal

 https://www.instagram.com/p/BRPD1c_jmIa/?tagged=docmartin

-Most London doctors, when asked about the Martin Clunes cosmetic surgery scandal say that even though Clunes has no reason to be embarassed, they believe he had Botox to smooth his forehead, and slightly raise his brows, and possibly a bit of a freezing procedure to firm up his neck skin.
+Most London doctors, when asked about the Martin Clunes cosmetic surgery scandal, say that even though Clunes has no reason to be embarrassed, they believe he had Botox to smooth his forehead and slightly raise his brows, and possibly a bit of a freezing procedure to firm up his neck skin.
 It’s also thought that he might have had a peel to get rid of some of the sun damage on his face.

 So, what do you think of the Martin Clunes cosmetic surgery scandal?
 What do you think he had done?
 Do you think men should be ashamed of having a bit of work done?